Towards Automated Chicken Deboning via Learning-based Dynamically-Adaptive 6-DoF Multi-Material Cutting: EXPERIMENTAL EVALUATION

 \subsection{Real Chicken Deboning Experiment}

-Finally, we evaluated each method on cutting the shoulder joint of real chickens.
-We first trained both learned-based methods in the our custom-built simulator, while randomizing the position of the two simulated bone spheres according to the distribution of real chicken shoulder bone positions.
+Finally, we evaluated each method on cutting real chicken shoulder joints.
+We first trained both learning-based methods in our custom-built simulator, while randomizing the position of the two simulated bone spheres according to the distribution of real chicken shoulder bone positions.
 We then used the sim2real transfer approach described in Section~\ref{sec:sim2real}.

 \textbf{Metrics}: We use the same evaluation metrics as in Section \ref{real_world_simplified}.
 In addition, we also compute the ratio of cuts that bone fragments weighing under 0.05 grams since such small fragments are likely to be less dangerous.